 That's why we started My Brother's Keeper: to bring together the private and public sector to ensure that all young people in America can reach their full potential.

 In just two years, My Brother's Keeper has come a long way.
 Nearly 250 communities across 50 states, 19 tribal nations, the District of Columbia, and Puerto Rico have committed to supporting our kids from cradle to college to career.
 We've implemented new federal programs that are breaking down barriers to opportunity.
 And foundations and companies have made more than $1 billion in commitments to strengthen communities and transform lives.
+I'll be talking more about the progress that we've made with My Brother's Keeper tonight in a conversation at North Carolina A&T State University.
+You can watch on ESPN's Facebook page at 10pm ET.

 We'll also be celebrating several major new commitments supporting MBK's goals -- like nearly 50 companies signing on to our new #FirstJob Compact, committing to develop better practices to hire disconnected youth, and the Sprint Corporation's announcement that it will provide 1 million high-school students who don’t have the Internet at home with mobile devices.